 - 1 teaspoon lemon peel

-- 1/4 cup milk goat milk, whole cow milk, or cashew milk
+- ¼ cup milk or cream such as coconut cream, goat milk, whole cow milk, oat milk or cashew milk

 - Powdered sugar for topping